-Using a system like the one shown here, with 5 people pulling at average strengths, you can apply a force greater than 4.8kN to your test belt.
+Using a system like the one shown here, with 4 people pulling at average strengths, you can apply a force greater than 3.6kN to your test belt.

 Once the test is complete you should thoroughly examine the belt like any other item of textile PPE to see if any damage or slippage has occurred.
 Any that do show signs of damage should be retired.
 Any slippage may be down to the buckle, but if the belt comes off or strap slides through the buckle under load, it should be deemed as having failed.
 If a belt has taken the test load and shows no damage or deformity then you can be comfortably sure that the belt will be fit for its intended use whilst still in that condition.

 Final inspection of belts:

-AV maillon closed harness buckle 7.7kN No damage, continuing to use.
+AV maillon closed harness buckle 7.7kN No damage